Evagan2018/SDS-Examples/Hardware/DataTest/README.md

 ```

 For each new system tick, the code calculates the time required to wait until the next RTOS tick
-interrupt and adds it to _cnt_idle_.
-The time resolution is the system interval divided by 256.
+interrupt and adds it to _idle_time_.
+The time resolution is the tick interval divided by 256.
 Of course, this method does not take into account user interrupts that may be in use.
 The RTOS
 tick interval is normally 1 millisecond, so the measurement accuracy is 1000/256 microseconds.